6 Boiler Maintenance tips that could save you money

 - Radiator does not heat up all the way to the bottom: this is caused by debris or sludge that has built up.
 In such cases, we recommend a Power Flush.

 Pipes should always be lagged so that they can winter comfortably along with your boiler.
-The good news is that conveniently-sized lagging is sold by the meter for less than a regular latte from Costa.
+The good news is that conveniently-sized lagging is sold by the meter for less than a cup of coffee.

 British Gas and 24/7 Home Rescue are massive fans of power flushing.
-To be fair so are we for homes with central heating because it is the only surefire way to blast away rust, debris and gunk that builds up over time.
+This boiler maintenance process is the only surefire way to blast away all that rust, debris and gunk that builds up over time.

-Being vigilant when it comes to your boiler health is all well and good.
-However, it does not replace an annual boiler check by a qualified technician.
+Being vigilant when it comes to boiler maintenance is all well and good.
+However, it does not replace an annual boiler check by a Gas Safe-registered technician.
 Just like with everything else in life, having the right person check up your home heating and boiler system gives you peace of mind and saves you money.